 Heather lives in Central Maine with her husband and her three grown children.
 She enjoys hiking, reading, writing, attending arts events, and spending time with her family.

-Gloriana is excited to join me as our Spanish teacher.
+Gloriana is excited to join us as our Spanish teacher.
 She is a passionate language learner, fully bilingual in English and Spanish, intermediate level in Chinese, and novice high in Italian.

 She was born and raised in Costa Rica.
 She moved to China in 2014 with her two kids and husband for seven years, where she taught English to ESL students from ages 3- 20 through music, storytelling, reading, nature, gardening, and more.